dogtools/dog/DOGFILE_SPEC.md

   run: echo "I am running Dog $DOG_VERSION"
 ```

+Dogfiles don't have global variables, use registers instead.

 ### Non standard directives*

-Optional directives that are not part of the Dogfile Format.
-Tools using Dogfiles and having special requirements can use their own directives that will be ignored by the tools that only follow the standard.
+Tools using Dogfiles and having special requirements can define their own directives.
+The only requirement for a non standard directive is that its name starts with `x_`.
+These directives are optional and can be safely ignored by other tools.

-Any parameter starting by `x_` will simply be ignored.

 ```yml
 - task: clear-cache